HITECHCRIME/HC_SG29_GNIEWNY_mlodszy_joe_x_MOTHNODE/README.md

 8  I can do this shit for days
 13 I love to see how they act when they can't face the fact 9  That they have just been lost in my maze

+CHORUS

+A lot of shit on up my mind, but I stay focused
+I'm always sippin' or I'm smokin', you should know this You can't see me, you might feel me movin' past you Don't wanna do it, but I'll kill 'em if I have to
+A lot of shit on up my mind, but I stay focused
+I'm always sippin' or I'm smokin', you should know this You can't see me, you might feel me movin' past you Don't wanna do it, but I'll kill 'em if I have to